Sign Up for a Free Account

 • It is mainly caused by a homozygous expansion of a dodecamer repeat near the promoter of the cystatin B (CSTB) gene mapped to chromosome 21q22.3.
 Thus, the diagnosis can be confirmed by appropriate molecular genetic testing.

-• Valproate, levetiracetam, zonisamide, perampanel, benzodiazepines, and topiramate are first-choice antiseizure drugs for treatment.
+• Valproate, levetiracetam, zonisamide, perampanel, benzodiazepines, and topiramate are first-choice antiseizure medications for treatment.
 Conversely, carbamazepine and derivatives, phenytoin, gabapentin, pregabalin, and vigabatrin are contraindicated.

 Historical note and terminology